A recent sting operation by the

 Nevarro confirmed that a large portion of Mac software is being sold illegally on auction sites.
 In addition to working with SIIA and the

-(BSA) in prosecuting offenders, Adobe has filed several lawsuits of its own against people selling Mac software through online auctions, she said.
+Business Software Alliance (BSA) in prosecuting offenders, Adobe has filed several lawsuits of its own against people selling Mac software through online auctions, she said.

 The SIIA points to several warning signs that indicate a high likelihood that software is pirated: use of CD-R media with no accompanying documentation; single CDs containing programs from multiple publishers; or titles described as back-up, pre-release (beta), OEM or academic.